jailjones/katacoda-scenarios/session-02-core-concepts/step2.md

 `kubectl apply -f replica-set-v1.yaml`{{copy}}

-Now, let's get some information about the ReplicaSet we just deployed:
+Now, let's get some information about the ReplicaSet we just deployed (this command will list all ReplicaSets, but if there's only 1 available, K8s will get some additional details):

 `kubectl get replicasets`{{copy}}